DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 3) Build KernelShark (plugins are built automatically).
 4) Start KernelShark (plugins built this way will be loaded automatically).
 - Documentation has to be built manually

+Do note that the instructions won't remove previous versions.
+For that, just use `rm` in the directory where the SO files are to clean what you need.

 ## Contributions & acknowledgments